Tennessee man who wrestled AR-15 away from Waffle House shooter hailed as hero

 Related

-Although four were killed in the shooting, police are crediting Shaw with ensuring no other lives were lost on Sunday.
+Police are crediting Shaw with ensuring that no other lives were lost on Sunday.

 Shaw joined law enforcement officials and Nashville's mayor at a news conference Sunday, some 12 hours after the shooting, his right hand bandaged.
 There he was singled out by Waffle House CEO Walter Ehmer, who was present and thanked Shaw for his bravery.